barbarametzler/Clusters-of-Accra/index.md

 ## Natural environments

-Cluster specific questions (Brown 'empty land' cluster):
+Specific questions regarding the brown 'empty land' cluster:
 - What are advantages/disadvantages of living in areas that are close to rubble/sandy ground?
 - Will the city most like expand into these areas?